tsurdilo/temporal-patient-onboarding/README.md

 2. The `onboarding-services` module contains our services which the workflow activities are accessing.
 It is used to show workflow retries and compensation in cases of failures.
 3. The `onboarding-model` contains our domain model

-## NOTE

-This code is for demo purposes only.
-It is *NOT* meant to be used in production.

 ## Running the demo